troglobit/finit/doc/config.md

 Load a kernel module, with optional arguments.
 Similar to `insmod` command line tool.

-Note, there is both a `modules-load.so` and a `modprobe.so` plugin that can handle module loading better.
-The former supports loading from `/etc/modules-load.d/`, and the latter uses kernel modinfo to automatically load (or coldplug) every required module.
+Deprecated, there is both a `modules-load.so` and a `modprobe.so` plugin that can handle module loading better.
+The former supports loading from `/etc/modules-load.d/`, the latter uses kernel modinfo to automatically load (or coldplug) every required module.
 For hotplug we recommend the BusyBox mdev tool, add to `/etc/mdev.conf`:

     $MODALIAS=.*  root:root       0660    @modprobe -b "$MODALIAS"

+> **Note:** only read and executed in runlevel S (bootstrap).

 ### Networking